iamqaasim/tutoring_website/README.md

 # tutoring_website

-I created this MVP (Minimum Viable Product) website for my ALX research project.
+I created this MVP (Minimum Viable Product) website for my final ALX Research project.
 I tried to document as much of my source code as possible.
-Changes will be made
+Improvements will be made in the future

 [PowerPoint Presentation:](https://docs.google.com/presentation/d/1MRoBLIfZLWrbG_YY0I82xLG-lnYe8997tJjot83e0FM/edit?usp=sharing) Some infomation on the creation process of the project
 <br>